 Maybe I’m biased (okay, I am), but I tried to balance my bias by putting our own app here at #10 instead of #1.
 I hope that’s fair 😉 While the rest of the tools on this list give you ways to find, contact, and manage leads, EmailAnalytics lets you assess how you’re communicating with those leads.
 This enables you to optimize your actual sales performance – ie, your communication.
 It’s got everything you need to evaluate your email-based sales strategy, including metrics like average email response time (a critical KPI for sales teams), workload distribution analysis, and much more.

 At this point, you should have everything you need to design and begin implementing a successful B2B sales strategy from scratch.
+For ongoing support, consider reading sales books or listening to one of these sales podcasts.

 Do you have all the right tools in place?